 You agree to indemnify us in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure by you or by any person for whom you are responsible of our advice and opinions, whether in writing or otherwise.
 This indemnity will extend to the cost of defending any such claim, including payment at our usual rates for the time that we spend in defending it.

-15. Limitation of Third Party rights
+19. Limitation of Third Party rights

-16. Period of engagement and termination
+20. Period of engagement and termination

-Each of us may terminate this agreement by giving not less than 21 days notice in writing to the other party except where you fail to cooperate with us or we have reason to believe that you have provided us or HMRC with misleading information, in which case we may terminate this agreement immediately.
+Each of us may terminate this agreement by giving not less than 21 days’ notice in writing to the other party, except where you fail to cooperate with us or we have reason to believe that you have provided us or HMRC with misleading information, in which case we may terminate this agreement immediately.
 Termination will be without prejudice to any rights that may have accrued to either of us prior to termination.

 In the event of termination of this contract, we will endeavour to agree with you the arrangements for the completion of work in progress at that time, unless we are required for legal or regulatory reasons to cease work immediately.
 In that event, we shall not be required to carry out further work and shall not be responsible or liable for any consequences arising from termination.

 We will observe and act in accordance with the bye-laws, regulations and ethical guidelines of The Institute of Chartered Accountants of Scotland and will accept instructions to act for you on this basis.

-18. Reliance on advice
+22. Reliance on advice

 We will endeavour to record all advice on important matters in writing.
 Advice given orally is not intended to be relied upon unless confirmed in writing.
-Therefore, if we provide oral advice (for example during the course of a meeting or a telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed by us in writing.
+Therefore, if we provide oral advice (for example, during the course of a meeting or a telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed by us in writing.
 However, bear in mind that advice is only valid at the date it is given.

-19. Retention of papers
+23. Retention of papers

 You have a legal responsibility to retain documents and records relevant to your tax affairs.
 During the course of our work we may collect information from you and others relevant to your tax affairs.
 We will return any original documents to you if requested.

 Individuals, trustees and partnerships

-- with trading or rental income: 5 years and 10 months after the end of the tax year;
+- with trading or rental income: five years and 10 months after the end of the tax year;

-- otherwise: 22 months after the end of the tax year;
+- otherwise: 22 months after the end of the tax year.

 Companies, LLPs and other corporate entities

-- 6 years from the end of the accounting period;
+- six years from the end of the accounting period.

-20. The Provision of Services Regulations 2009 ('Services Directive')
+24. The Provision of Services Regulations 2009 ('Services Directive')